Retrieving users using Admin API

 Difference Between Users query and the getUser/getUsers queries

-query is another type of query used to retrieve users.
-In the following section, we'll discuss the difference between the getUser/getUsers queries and the users
+The users query is another type of query used to retrieve users.
+In the following section, we'll discuss the difference between the getUser/getUsers queries and the users query.

 The following section contains details and examples for each query in the getUser and getUsers queries: